 Crosslink Capital is a leading stage-independent venture capital and growth equity firm with over $2 billion in assets.
-Crosslink, which traces its roots back to 1989, was among the first and largest investment firms in the U.S. to int... read more »
+Crosslink, which traces its roots back to 1989, was among the first an...
+All Crosslink Capital news »

 Sierra Ventures is a venture capital firm specializing in investments in all stages of a company’s lifecycle from seed to growth.
-It does not invest in biotechnology, medical device, or healthcare companies.
-The firm typically invest... read more »
+It does not invest in biotechnology, medical device, or he...
+All Sierra Ventures news »

 Named one of the “10 Hottest Startups of 2013” by Forbes, Hired is a curated, two-sided marketplace that empowers the best talent to explore the job market and land jobs at over 700+ tec...
 All Hired news »